VisionVerse/SRCL-Net/README.md

 ## :open_file_folder: Dataset Preparation

-The new foggy RSCD datasets can be obtained from the [Cloud Drive](https://pan.jiangnan.edu.cn/link/AA0298DDB05F1E43F6A70CF8A4D664AAA3) [RSCD].
+The new foggy RSCD datasets can be obtained from the [Cloud Drive](https://pan.jiangnan.edu.cn/link/AA0298DDB05F1E43F6A70CF8A4D664AAA3) [PW: RSCD].

 Please organize the dataset as follows: